sunshineharry/LiberoGymWrapper/README.md

 # A Gymnasium Wrapper for LIBERO
-This project provides a wrapper to make the [LIBERO](https://github.com/huggingface/lerobot-libero) robotics benchmark compatible with the modern [Gymnasium](https://gymnasium.farama.org/) API.
+This project provides a wrapper to make the LIBERO robotics benchmark compatible with the old Gym API.

-This wrapper allows you to create, reset, and step through LIBERO environments using the standard gymnasium.make() interface.
+This wrapper allows you to create, reset, and step through LIBERO environments using the standard gym.make() interface.

 ## Dependencies
 Before using this wrapper, ensure you have the required dependencies.
 The primary dependencies are:

-- `gymnasium>=0.29.1`
+- `libero`

-- `libero @ git+https://github.com/huggingface/lerobot-libero.git#egg=libero` (This specific fork upgrades the base dependency from gym to gymnasium)

 - `torch`